Minnesota Wildflowers

 Notes:

-Silky Aster probably most closely resembles Aromatic Aster (S. oblongifolium), but the latter has rough leaves, narrow flower bracts, and a bright yellow center disk.
-Silky Aster starts sprouting up around May; it's characterized by a clump of narrow leaves densely convered in soft hairs.
+Silky Aster most closely resembles Aromatic Aster (Symphyotrichum oblongifolium), which has rough leaves, narrow phyllaries, and a bright yellow center disk.
+Silky Aster starts emerging around May; it's characterized by a clump of narrow leaves densely covered in long, soft hairs.

 • Prairie Restorations - Bringing people together with the land